samfolo/bank_tech_test/README.md

 So that I can spend my earnings as and when I need to I would like to be able to make withdrawals

+As a customer
+So that I can keep track of how much money I have
+I would like to view my current balance

+As a customer
+So that I can keep track of my spending habits
+I would like to be able to print out my bank balance

+––––––––––

+As a bank CEO
+So that customers are unable to withdraw an infinite amount I would like them to be alerted when they attempt to withdraw more money than they have
 ```

 ## Domain Model